openego/eGon-data/CONTRIBUTING.rst

 6. Submit a pull request through the GitHub website.

 Pull Request Guidelines
 -----------------------

-All changes or additions in the code need to be reviewed by a fellow developer before merging your changes to the `dev`.
+All changes or additions in the code need to be reviewed by a fellow developer before merging your changes to the dev-branch.
 To trigger this review you should submit a pull request through the Github website.

 For merging, you should:

 1. Include passing tests (run ``tox``) [1]_.
-2. Update documentation when there's new API, functionality etc.
+2. Update documentation when there are new functionalities etc.
 3. Add a note to ``CHANGELOG.rst`` about the changes.
 4. Add yourself to ``AUTHORS.rst``.